Classic Boxer Shorts

 As most men dont actually use the fly, it is as much a decorative feature as a practical one.

-There are three basic types of waistband on mens boxers :-
+There are several types of waistband on mens boxers :-

 Encased Elastic Waistband –The top of the waistband is folded over to provide a casing for the elastic.
 This can be a little bulkier, and harsher against the skin, than other methods.
 There is usually two to five rows of top stitching used to secure the elastic.

-Inside Sewn Elastic – A brushed soft finish elastic is sewn inside the waistband, to appear as if to be an encased waistband from the outside.
+Inside Sewn Elastic – Also known as a plush waistband.
+A brushed soft finish elastic is sewn inside, to appear as if to be an encased waistband from the outside.
 This has a softer feel against the skin.
 Normally there is two rows of top stitching used to secure the elastic.

 Sewn On Elastic – Bare elastic sewn on.
 These will often be branded, and becomes a distinct feature.
 A non- roll waistband may be a feature.